-Table 1: Permissible hours of use for specific activitie --
+Table 1: Permissible hours of use for specific activities

-Activities within TasPorts' Facilities Permitted Hours of Use Demolition / Hydro-demolition / Concrete saw cutting / Vibration compaction / Earthworks / Drilling / Rock breaking / Blasting / Pile driving (vibro and hammer) During the following daytime hours only: Monday to Saturday: 7am to 6pm Sunday and Public Holidays: 10am to 6pm The use of a ships horn whilst in port limits by Cruise ships and other vessels Is permitted for safety navigational related purposes only Non-safety related external announcements, ships horn use or audio entertainment (e.g. open air cinema or music on deck) whilst in port limits Is permitted during the following hours: Monday to Thursday: 7am to 10pm Friday: 7am to midnight Saturday: 9am to midnight Sundays and Public Holidays: 10am to 10pm Events Daily - 7am to midnight.
+Activities within TasPorts' Facilities Permitted Hours of Use Demolition / Hydro-demolition / Concrete saw cutting / Vibration compaction / Earthworks / Drilling / Rock breaking / Blasting / Pile driving (vibro and hammer) During the following daytime hours only: Monday to Saturday: 7am to 6pm Sunday and Public Holidays: 10am to 6pm Use of mobile machinery and portable equipment, not listed above, for construction and demolition purposes.
+Is permitted any time of day only if the equipment is not audible in a habitable room in any residential premises whether windows are open or closed or is no more than 5 dB above background level outside of any habitable room in any residential premises.
+The use of a ships horn whilst in port limits by cruise ships and other vessels Is permitted for safety navigational related purposes only Vessels fitted with horns capable of musical presentation Must not be used at any time when the presentation could be confused with a navigational signal (includes alongside or within close proximity to the berth) Non-safety related external announcements, or audio entertainment (e.g. open air cinema, sound amplifying equipment or music on deck) whilst in port limits Is permitted during the following hours: Monday to Thursday: 7am to 10pm Friday: 7am to midnight Saturday: 9am to midnight Sundays and Public Holidays: 10am to 10pm Events Daily 7am to midnight.